This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 It takes a dedicated traveller to venture into these parts.
 As there are no paved roads your first requirement is a 44 vehicle and the confidence to do what many of us would never consider rational: drive it through a river.
 As I mentioned, on my first visit I was comfortable sitting back and enjoying the experience of descending into the glacial melt-waters as they reached halfway up the car door and covered the bumpers whilst being driven by my guide.
 When it comes to committing your own vehicle to such a crossing, every scrap of your common sense tells you it is the most preposterous thing to do and you should stop on dry land and simply have a picnic and enjoy the views.

 What I am describing here is an adventure, laced with excitement and seasoned by the weather which seldom remains changeless.
 The elevation of the Highlands could never be described as alpine, with its highest point reaching just under 3000 meters above sea level, but we must remind ourselves that we are positioned on a high plane within an island that sits in the middle of the Atlantic Ocean.
-For anyone who has visited the south coast of Iceland before, we can all recount the huge ocean swell and associated waves it creates together with the raw power of the winds at the beaches.
+For anyone that has visited the south coast of Iceland before, we can all recount the huge ocean swell and associated waves it creates together with the raw power of the winds at the beaches.
 These winds are a feature of the Highlands also and play an evolutionary role in how the landscape looks.

 It is a landscape of rhythms and patterns all fashioned by wind and water.
 The main features of this truly unbelievable place are the many volcanic craters and associated ash and lavas they violently erupted, but as time moves on their edges are softened and sculptured by the passing storms and wind.
 As the remaining glaciers continue to melt, thousands of rivers and waterfalls pepper the Highlands producing intricate patterns as they fan across the landscape heading towards the ocean.

-On occasions I drove tracks that led me upwards to the rim of craters, now filled with water as blue as indigo, and as you turn to look at the landscape below, your eyes are met with a lattice of rivers cutting through both black and verdant green plains.
+On occasions I drove tracks that led me upwards to the rim of craters, now filled with water as blue as indigo, and as you turn to look at the landscape below you, your eyes are met with a lattice of rivers cutting through both black and verdant green plains.

 Throughout the differing areas of the Highlands of Iceland you are forever surrounded by evidence of volcanic activity.
-Landscapes that are monochromatic, covered in ash, showing very few signs of life as they have not yet had time to establish vegetation, remain lunar-like and barren.
-For many landscape photographers this may appear to be the least appealing environment in which to work.
-Furthermore, as there is very little colour and the ground is dark, when the cloud and rains arrive it can feel quite
+Landscapes that are monochromatic, covered in ash, and show very few signs of life have not yet had the time for the earliest vegetation to establish and remain lunar-like and barren.
+For many landscape photographers, this may appear to be the least appealing environment in which to work.
+Furthermore, as there is very little colour and the ground is dark, when the clouds and rains arrive, it can feel quite bleak and very remote.
+It is moments like this that make this landscape unique.
+You are immersed in a place with a scarcity of life, and other than the vehicle tracks, very few signs of mankind.
+Occasionally, out of the dark grey you will see craters and volcanic vents surrounded by deep red rocks and stones, a testament to the incredible heat that changed the status of the rocks during the eruptions.

-Only a few weeks ago I was high on the volcanic plains when mists and rain arrived.
+Only a few weeks ago, I was high on the volcanic plains when mists and rain arrived.
 This soon gave way to breaks in the cloud as the storm skies gradually broke up and winds pushed through.
 From standing in a dark grey landscape, made even darker now that the rains had fallen onto the ground, the theatre of light that occurred was mesmerising.
 For the next hour, I witnessed shafts of sunlight that pierced their way through the clouds and raked across the landscape at a speed that looked like animation.

 This is a landscape of contrast.
-As you approach the Landmannalaugar area you are presented with colours that, when photographed and presented to others, would understandably conclude you had been overzealous in your image editing, in particular, saturation.
+As you approach the Landmannalaugar area, you are presented with colours that, when photographed and presented to others, would understandably conclude you had been overzealous in your image editing, in particular, saturation.
 Lunar gives way to lush, and the verdant greens of the mosses cover the hills and mountainsides.
-Some are positively fluorescent and on an overcast day can comfortably fool one’s mind into believing the sun had arrived.
-The geology in this region consists mainly of Rhyolite which is silica and quartz-rich resulting in a very pale and warm-yellow landscape.
+Some are positively fluorescent and, on an overcast day, can comfortably fool one’s mind into believing the sun had arrived.
+The geology in this region consists mainly of Rhyolite, which is silica and quartz-rich, resulting in a very pale and warm-yellow landscape.

+This is not a landscape you merely visit, but one you plan to travel into, and when there, you feel like you have left everything, and very often, everyone behind.
+It takes time to drive the miles of tracks, and whilst you are travelling, you are experiencing something different every kilometre of your journey.
 Adventure is the best way to describe visiting the Highlands of Iceland.
 As with any adventure, there is a tinge of vulnerability, which instils excitement.
 Regardless of whatever an array of weather reports may claim, you are seldom convinced of what the conditions will be, but always assured that they will not remain static and benign.

 This article first appeared in Issue 6 of the aspect2i photography journal Expressions’.
 To download the full issue, click here